-Kaipara's transport network is being progressively extended and improved to provide for Kaipara's increasing population growth and development.
+The transport network in Kaipara is being progressively extended and improved to provide for the increasing population growth and development in Kaipara.
 It is essential that people and goods can be moved safely and efficiently within the district, as well as on the state highway and rail networks.
-The transport chapter enables new roads to be built, provided they comply with the Kaipara District Council's Engineering Standards 2011.
+The transport chapter enables new roads to be built, provided they comply with the Kaipara District Council Engineering Standards 2011.
 The transport chapter also sets rules for ensuring there is enough parking and that access onto roads is safe.